Flux159/spanner-orm/README.md

   - Note that spanner has a limit of 10 on DDL statements that require validation or backfill.
 You can batch more without validation, but to be safe, we should just make our migration files be limited to 10 ddl statements at a time when adding indices, etc.

-- [~] **T4.4: Migration CLI (`migrate latest`, `migrate down`, `migrate create`).**
+- [x] **T4.4: Migration CLI (`migrate latest`, `migrate down`, `migrate create`).**
-  - `spanner-orm-cli migrate create <name>`: Implemented.
-Generates timestamped migration files for both PostgreSQL and Spanner (`YYYYMMDDHHMMSS-name.pg.ts` and `YYYYMMDDHHMMSS-name.spanner.ts`) in the `./spanner-orm-migrations` directory.
-These files contain `up` and `down` function templates.
+  - `spanner-orm-cli migrate create <name> --schema <path>`: Fully implemented.
+Generates timestamped migration files for PostgreSQL and Spanner, automatically populated with `up` (from empty to current schema) and `down` (from current to empty schema) DDL statements.
-  - `spanner-orm-cli migrate latest --schema <path> --dialect <pg|spanner>`: Basic command structure implemented.
-Currently simulates applying migrations and logs placeholder steps.
-Full implementation depends on T4.1, T4.2, T4.3 (partially covered by `create`), and T4.5.
+  - `spanner-orm-cli migrate latest --schema <path> --dialect <pg|spanner>`: Core logic implemented.
+This includes creating the migration tracking table (if it doesn't exist), identifying pending migrations by comparing against the tracking table, dynamically importing migration modules, executing their `up` functions, and recording successful migrations in the tracking table.
+Full operation requires wiring up to concrete database adapters and connection configuration.
-  - `spanner-orm-cli migrate down --schema <path> --dialect <pg|spanner>`: Basic command structure implemented.
-Currently simulates reverting the last migration and logs placeholder steps.
-Full implementation depends on T4.5.
+  - `spanner-orm-cli migrate down --schema <path> --dialect <pg|spanner>`: Core logic implemented.
+This includes identifying the last applied migration from the tracking table, dynamically importing its module, executing its `down` function, and removing its record from the tracking table on success.
+Full operation requires wiring up to concrete database adapters and connection configuration.
-- [ ] **T4.5: Migration Tracking Table.**
+- [x] **T4.5: Migration Tracking Table.**
+  - Schema for `_spanner_orm_migrations_log` defined.
+  - DDL for table creation implemented in `src/core/migration-meta.ts`.
+  - Functions for recording and querying applied migrations implemented in `src/core/migration-meta.ts`.
+  - `migrate latest` command ensures this table is created on its first run.

-### Phase 5: Advanced Features & Polish
+### Phase 5: Advanced Features & Polish (Next Steps)

+Make sure to read notes/Phase5.md and notes/GoogleSQLSpanner.md when working on Phase 5.

+- [ ] **T5.0: Integrate Database Adapters into Migration CLI:**
+  - Implement a mechanism in `src/cli.ts` (e.g., via environment variables or a config file) to determine which database adapter to use (PostgreSQL, Pglite, Spanner) and its connection details.
+  - Replace placeholder `executeCmdSql` and `queryRowsSql` functions in `handleMigrateLatest` and `handleMigrateDown` with actual calls to the instantiated `DatabaseAdapter` (its `execute` and `query` methods).
+  - This will make `migrate latest` and `migrate down` fully operational.
-- [ ] **T5.1: Advanced Querying:** Joins, aggregations, grouping, ordering, pagination, sql functions like concat, like, ilike (like & ilike not available in Google SQL - see notes/GoogleSQLSpanner.md).
+- [ ] **T5.1: Advanced Querying:** Joins, aggregations, grouping, ordering, pagination / limit & order by, sql functions like concat, like, ilike (like & ilike not available in Google SQL - see notes/GoogleSQLSpanner.md).
 - [ ] **T5.2: Relational Mappings in Schema & Query Builder.**
+  - Add defaultFn capability into ORM.
+See notes/DefaultFnTask.md for more info on what this means.
+Then update the code example below in README.md to show that its supported.
+  - Support for boolean, uniqueIndex, index, json/jsonb
+  - An alias for "uuid" that in spanner is implemented as varchar of length 36 that has defaultFn already setup.
+In postgres this is a uuid type & could potentially create the uuid inside of postgres itself.
 - [ ] **T5.3: Performance Optimizations (e.g., batching for Spanner).**
+  - Limit DDL statements that require validation to 10 per migration / batch (see notes/GoogleSQLSpanner.md).
 - [ ] **T5.4: Comprehensive Documentation & Examples.**
 - [ ] **T5.5: Robust Testing Suite (unit & integration tests).**